exercism/python/concepts/string-formatting/about.md

 If you don't need to internationalize, they should be the Python 3.6+ preferred method.
 2. `str.format()` is versatile, very powerful and compatible with both `gnu gettext` and most versions of Python.
 3. If simplicity, safety, and/or heavy internationalization is what you need, `string.Template()` can be used to mitigate risks when inputs from users need to be handled, and for wrapping translation strings.
-4. The `%` operator is not supported in some newer distributions of Python and should mostly be used for compatibility with old code.
+4. The `%` operator is generally considered deprecated for new code, though it still works in modern Python.
+It should mostly be used for compatibility with older codebases.
-`%` formatting` can lead to issues displaying non-ascii and unicode characters and has more errors and less functionality than other methods.
+`%` formatting can lead to issues displaying non-ASCII and Unicode characters and has more errors and less functionality than other methods.
+Check your specific Python distribution for support details if you intend to use it.

 If you want to go further: [all about formatting][all-about-formatting] and [Python String Formatting Best Practices][formatting best practices] are good places to start.